Fonseca Bin 27

 Text

-If you want a specific font let us know or we can chose one to fit.
+If you would like a specific font, please let us know, or we can choose one that best fits the design.

-As the old saying goes "less is more", shorter lines look better as the font can be larger.
+As the old saying goes, “less is more” - shorter lines usually look better, as the font can be larger.

 Images

-We have a large library of images to cover most occasions so if you have something in mind just describe it and we can provide options.
+We have a large library of images covering most occasions, so if you have something in mind, simply describe it and we can provide options.

-If you are looking for a specific logo or crest you can upload a file such as a word document, ai file or pdf and if we don't have it we will professionally convert it to engrave at no extra charge.
+If you are looking for a specific logo or crest, you can upload a file such as a Word document, AI file, or PDF.
+If we do not already have it, we will professionally convert it for engraving at no extra charge.

-The limits to this are the image had to be definable into black and white so unfortunately we cannot convert photos and some other designs.
+The limitation is that the image must be definable in black and white, so unfortunately we cannot convert photographs or some other designs.

-If there are any issues with an uploaded design we will contact you by email about an alternative.
+If there are any issues with an uploaded design, we will contact you by email with an alternative.

 Labelling

-Please note due to licencing we cannot engrave Army/MOD crests on bottles
+Please note that, due to licensing restrictions, we cannot engrave Army / MOD crests on bottles.

 More Information